 - Her Majesty in Right of Canada, a province, or a territory; and

 5. Moving Expenses

 If you had to move for a new job or to take courses as a full-time student, then you may be eligible to deduct your moving expenses from your tax claim.
-In order to qualify for this deduction, your move must have been at least 40 kilometres closer to your new job or school.
+In order to qualify for this deduction, your move must have been at least 40kms closer to your new job or school.
 Moving expenses aren’t just limited to the cost of the movers, other expenses that may be deductible include:

 - Fees for the costs of selling a house, such as agent and legal fees, advertising, and mortgage penalties;

 - Travel expenses to the new location, including vehicle expenses, meals and accommodations for you and your family members are all eligible.
 To claim vehicle or meal expenses, you must use either the detailed or simplified method.

 - Temporary living expenses (for up to a maximum of 15 days), including meals and accommodations for you and your family, can be deducted.

 - Costs of cancelling a lease of your old residence and costs to maintain your old residence (maximum of $5,000) when it was vacant after you moved are also eligible.

 - Incidental costs, such as changing your address on legal documents, replacing drivers licenses, vehicle permits, and utility hookup and disconnections are deductible as long as they are related to the move.

 Using a trusted tax software, like TurboTax, can help you maximize your refund by walking you through your taxes step-by-step and automatically searching through all available credits so you never miss out.